Michael P. Flammia

 Board of Directors

-- Forty-four day trial against the Commonwealth of Massachusetts and the Massachusetts Attorney General’s Office, defeating the Commonwealth’s attempt to vacate a Consent Decree that protects a residential education and treatment program and its clients.
+- Lead trial attorney in a forty-four day trial against the Commonwealth of Massachusetts and the Massachusetts Attorney General’s Office, defeating the Commonwealth’s attempt to vacate a Consent Decree that protects a residential education and treatment program and its clients from government bad faith.
+Judge Rotenberg Educ.
+Ctr., Inc., et al. v.
+Comm’r of the Dep’t of Dev.
+Servs., et al., No. 86E-0018-GI (Mass.
+Prob.
+Ct.
+June 20, 2018).

-- Successfully defended clients in investigations conducted by the U.S. Department of Justice, Massachusetts Attorney General, Food and Drug Administration, Department of Children and Families, Department of Developmental Disabilities, Disabled Persons Protection Commission, and many other federal and state agencies.
+- Successfully defended clients in investigations conducted by the U.S. Department of Justice, Massachusetts Attorney General, U.S. Food and Drug Administration, Massachusetts Department of Children and Families, Massachusetts Department of Developmental Disabilities, Massachusetts Disabled Persons Protection Commission, and many other federal and state agencies.

-- Successfully defended a bank in a trial of lender liability claims resulting in a judgment of dismissal of all claims against the bank.
+- Lead trial counsel in defending a bank in a lender liability case resulting in a judgment of dismissal of all claims against the bank.

-- Successfully obtained a preliminary injunction in U.S. District Court against a state education agency prohibiting it from enforcing its new regulation against clients comprising over 50 families with special needs children.
+- Successfully obtained a preliminary injunction in U.S. District Court against a state education agency prohibiting it from enforcing its new regulation against clients consisting of over 50 families with special needs children.
+Alleyne v.
+New York Dep’t of Educ., 2006 WL 8452655 (N.D.N.Y.
+Sept.
+8, 2006)

 - Successfully represents health care institutions and human services programs in collecting large receivables from governmental agencies for services rendered.

-- Court appointed to represent a wealthy incompetent individual suffering Alzheimer’s, and after a two week trial successfully recovered all of the client’s assets which she conveyed prior to her guardianship.
+- Court appointed to represent a wealthy incompetent individual suffering from Alzheimer’s, and after a two-week trial as lead counsel successfully recovered all of the client’s assets which she conveyed prior to her guardianship.

-- Four-week trial resulting in freeing a foreign woman being abused and exploited by a prominent clergyman.
+- Lead trial attorney in a four-week trial resulting in freeing a foreign woman being abused and exploited by a prominent clergyman.
 Successfully prosecuted civil claims against the clergyman resulting in recovering his assets as compensation for damages.

-- Successfully represented a treatment program in hundreds of court evidentiary hearings including issues of competency and treatment needs.
+- Lead trial attorney in hundreds of court evidentiary hearings, successfully representing a treatment program including issues of competency and treatment needs.

 - Successfully defended many clients against grand jury investigations and criminal charges including capital crimes, abuse, obstruction of justice, health care fraud, and OUI.